Writing sample · Messaging Framework · Enterprise GRC Platform Launch

 Audience Segmentation & Message Map

 Each persona enters the platform conversation from a different door.
-The framework maps what each one is afraid of, what outcome they are accountable for, and how the core narrative is translated into the language of their specific concern.
+The framework maps outcomes that constitute a negative , outcomes they're accountable for, and how the core narrative is translated into the language of specific concern.

 Proof Point Architecture